IntentArchitect/Docs/articles/tutorials/building-an-application/building-an-application.md

 ![The service is now secured.](images/authentication-products.png)

-These services are now secured, in the sense that they can not be accessed without an authenticated JWT token.
-We can also apply more fine grained security or authorization through roles.
-Lets lock down the `Command`s so that only `ProductAdministrator`s can access these.
+These services will be created as secured endpoints, that is to say they can only accessed with an valid JWT token.
+We can also apply more fine grained security or authorization through the use of roles.
+Lets lock down the `Command`s so that only product administrator`s can access these these operations.

 * Select all the product `Command`s .
 (CreateProductCommand, DeleteProductCommand and UpdateProductCommand)
 * In the `Properties` pane on the right hand side, in the `Authorize` section, set Roles to `ProductAdministrator`.